marcopeg/marcopeg.github.io/content/posts/2019/0716-postgres-per-user-encryption/postgres-per-user-encryption.md

 ## Basic Encryption

-The general idea with **basic encryption** is that the way we save data so far is quite open to external access.
+The general idea with **basic encryption** is that the way we save data, so far is quite open to external access.
 I'm not talking about _NSA_ hackers, I'm talking much simpler - everyday problem - security stuff.

 **What happens if you take a dump of the database for backup purposes?**